pmjones/php-styler/README.md

 2. _PHPStyler\Printer_ flattens the _Node_ tree into a list of _Printable_ elements.
 3. _PHPStyler\Styler_ converts each _Printable_ back into text; it applies horizontal spacing, vertical spacing, and line-splitting rules as it goes.

-PHP-Styler will **completely reformat** the code it is given.
-If you like, think of PHP-Styler as the Genesis Device from "Star Trek II: The Wrath of Khan":

-> McCoy: What if this thing were used where [formatting] already exists?
->
-> Spock: It would destroy such [formatting] in favor of its new matrix.
->
-> McCoy: Its new matrix?
-Do you have any idea what you're saying?
->
-> Spock: I was not attempting to evaulate its [aesthetic] implications.

-However, the default styling is basically reasonable, and can be customized with little effort.

-## Automatic Line-Splitting
+### Automatic Line-Splitting

 At first, PHP-Styler builds each statement/instruction as a single line.
-If that line is "too long" (80 characters by default) the _Styler_ reconstructs the code by trying to split it across multiple lines.
+If that line is "too long" (88 characters by default) the _Styler_ reconstructs the code by trying to split it across multiple lines.
 It does so by applying one or more rules in order:

-- String concatenations are split at dots;
+- String concatenations are split at dots.
-- Array elements are split at commas;
+- Array elements are split at commas.
-- Ternaries are split at `?` and `:`
-- Conditions are split at parentheses;
+- Conditions are split at parentheses.
-- Precedence-indicating parentheses are split;
+- Precedence-indicating parentheses are split.
-- Boolean `||` operators are split;
+- Boolean `||` operators are split.
-- Boolean `&&` operators are split;
+- Boolean `&&` operators are split.
+- Ternaries are split at `?` and `:`.
-- Method calls are split at `->` and `?->` operators;
+- Object member operators are split at `->` and `?->`.
-- Argument lists are split at commas;
+- Argument lists are split at commas.
 - Coalesce `??` operators are split;
-- Function definition parameters are split at commas.
+- Function and method parameters are split at commas.
+- Attribute arguments are split at commas.

 If the first rule does not make the line short enough, the second rule is applied in addition, then the third, and so on.

 Even after all rules are applied, the line may still end up "too long."

-If a resulting line looks "ugly" or "weird" it may be an indication that it should be refactored.

 ## Caveats